 Cancer survivorship is recognized as a distinct aspect of the cancer care continuum.
 The number of cancer survivors has been steadily increasing over the past four decades due to earlier detection, more accurate diagnoses, more effective treatments, and improved clinical follow-ups.
 The American Cancer Society estimates that 13.7 million cancer survivors are currently living in the United States and that number continues to grow.
 It is estimated that nearly 18 million survivors will be living in the United States by 2022.
-For this reason and due to the unique needs of this population with transitioning to a “new normal” after diagnosis and treatment, The Commission on Cancer (CoC) standards released new guidelines that mandate every cancer patient completing the first course of treatment be provided with a comprehensive care summary and follow-up plan that is clearly and effectively explained.
+For this reason and due to the unique needs of this population with transitioning to a “new normal” after diagnosis and treatment, The Commission on Cancer (CoC) standards released new guidelines that mandate patients being treated with curative intent be provided with a comprehensive care summary and follow-up plan that is clearly and effectively explained.

 Who is a cancer survivor?

 An individual is considered a cancer survivor from the time of diagnosis.

 Survivorship Care Plan

 Survivorship care plans are prepared by an Advanced Practice Provider.
 It promotes patient understanding of their diagnosis, treatment, survivorship care, and health promotion.
 Survivorship care plans are individualized and include information such as: